 An agent is an LLM that can use tools to achieve a goal, rather than just generate text, images, or videos.
 It can open up documents, send or receive emails, query databases, or take a range of other possible actions until the task is done.

-At Nesta, we’ve been testing agentic AI and developed a framework of five questions to help you decide if building an agent makes sense.
+At Nesta, we’ve been testing agentic AI in a number of applications across our missions and developed a framework of five questions to help you decide if building an agent makes sense.
 The first three are about whether your problem is right for an agent.
 The last two are about whether your organisation is ready.

 Agents can use a wide range of tools and also produce a wide range of outcomes.
 To make sure an AI agent is working well, you need to check the final outcome, not just the steps it took to get there.
 Traditional models are usually easier to check because they produce a simple prediction or estimate.
 For agents, you must carefully plan how you will confirm that the agent's final output is correct.